 April 18th at 8:00 EST: Political Education: Interrupting Patterns of White Feminism.
 In this movement moment when millions of white cis-women are becoming mobilized and radicalized in opposition to Trump, how can we push the movement to organize beyond white middle class cis-women issues and towards racial justice?
 What common and historical patterns of white feminism should we make conscious and disrupt -- now and for the long haul?
 Call is 1 hour.
 Register here.
 Recording here.

 April 20th at 8:00 EST: Beyond the Moment: Getting your Group into Action on May 1st.
 Join SURJ to learn how your group or chapter can participate in the Beyond the Moment mobilizations organized by the Movement for Black lives in your local community.
 The purpose of the month of action is to build a powerful movement of all people dedicated to freedom that embraces our differences.
 The call will share information on how you and/or your group can take action May 1st, show up accountably and support you participating in or hosting local political education gatherings to deepen our collective understanding of the connections between militarism, racism, and capitalism.
 Call is 1 hour.
 Register here.
-Recording coming soon.
+Recording here.

 May 16th at 8:00 EST: Political Education: White Nationalism/Fascism 101.
 During this call, researcher and journalist Chip Berlet will sketch an overview of how white nationalist populism can lead to fascism; how they operate in our times; and lessons about how to respond and resist.
 Call is 1 hour.
 Register here.
-Recording coming soon.
+Recording here.